Heathens (Twenty One Pilots song): Covers

 Chicago-based rapper Vic Mensa performed a freestyle over the instrumental of the track.
 Opening with the band's chorus, the "heathens freestyle" features Mensa rapping for two minutes straight.
 His verse touches on real-life violence, providing insight into what he experienced first-hand growing up on the South Side of Chicago.
 The song's lyrics contain self-referential jokes regarding his sampling of Twenty One Pilots as well as a reference to the film Zenon: Girl of the 21st Century.
 Vic Mensa appeared in a cover art inspired by The Joker to accompany the freestyle.
-"Heathens" was covered by metal band Halestorm, for their cover album, Reanimate 3.0, released on January 6, 2017.
+"Heathens" was covered by heavy metal band Halestorm, for their cover album, Reanimate 3.0, released on January 6, 2017.
 The song was covered by the American indie pop band Blondfire.
 "Heathens" was featured in the Twenty One Pilots Mashup by Kurt Hugo Schneider, featuring VoicePlay.
+American metalcore band Wolves at the Gate released a cover of the song, as part of their cover album Lost in Translation, which was released on September 22, 2023.

 Usage in media

 Seven days after the song's release, it was used to accompany television advertisements for the American TV show Chicago P.D. on RTÉ2, and was used to accompany the first half of a Problem Gambling documentary created by Davy Glennon, aired on Claire Byrne Live on November 22, 2016.
-"Heathens" was also performed live with a collaboration with the Netflix series Stranger Things on July 22, 2022 at a concert in Romania.
+"Heathens" was also performed live on July 15, 2022 at Electric Castle in Romania, as part of a collaboration with the Netflix series Stranger Things.